alexislours/crcpedia/tables/ItemParam.md

 **Hashed string**: ItemHobbyType.hshCstringRef

-**Notes**: Could possibly be related to villagers' HobbyPoint values in their NpcRoom bymls?
+**Notes**: Seems to be used to generate villagers' HobbyPoint values in their NpcRoom bymls

 **Versions**: